SunabaGame/sunabagame.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Home
+# title: Home
 ---

-## The open source 3D sandbox game
+## A 3D First and Third Person Singleplayer and Multiplayer Sandbox game

 Sunaba is a 3D First and Third Person Singleplayer and Multiplayer Sandbox game centered on User Generated Content.
 Inspired by games such as LittleBigPlanet, Roblox, Minecraft and Garry's Mod.